-E. UNIT PRICES
+E. UNIT PRICES:

 Unit Prices shall be used, where applicable, to make adjustments to the cost of the Work due to changes.
 ALL Unit Prices submitted shall be complete in-place prices and include all costs for overhead, profit, bond costs, labor, materials, equipment, engineering, shop drawings and any other incidentals related to the completion of the Work, and shall remain firm for the period of the contract.
+Deductive unit prices will be calculated at no less than 85% of the additive unit price.

-Unit Prices (furnished and installed unless noted otherwise): Description Cost 5 Provide and install lean concrete at footings \$ /CY 6 Heating Blanket for Winter Conditions / EA (30 Day Rental Period) \$ /EA 7 Utility Sleeves for MEP items \$ /EA 8 Additional orange snow fence installed: per linear foot \$ /LF
+Unit Prices (furnished and installed unless noted otherwise): Description Cost Description Cost 1 Crack repair, grout and epoxy fill \$ /LF 2 Provide and install lean concrete at footings \$ /CY 3 Heating Blanket for Winter Conditions / EA (30 Day Rental Period) \$ /EA 4 Utility Sleeves for MEP items \$ /EA 5 Additional orange snow fence installed: per linear foot \$ /LF rejection of any Alternate will not be allowed.
+Alternate prices shall also include all costs of overhead, profit and bond costs associated with the work of the Alternate, whether additive or deductive.

-F. ALTERNATE PRICES
+F. ALTERNATE PRICES:

 An Alternate Price shall include all costs associated with the changes, omissions, additions or other adjustments to the Work of this Bid Package (Contract), which are described in the Alternate, or are reasonably inferable there from.
-Claims for extras resulting from changes caused by the acceptance or rejection of any alternate will not be allowed.
-Alternate prices shall also include all costs of overhead, profit and bond costs associated with the work of the Alternate, whether additive or deductive.
-Alternate prices shall be held until October 15th, 2015.
+Claims for extras resulting from changes caused by the acceptance or